-We consider an aircraft- or satellite-borne antenna, transmitting a time-harmonic signal $e^{i \omega_0 t}$ that scatters off the terrain and is then detected with the same antenna.
-The received signal is then used to produce an image of the terrain.
-This situation is commonly modeled by the scalar wave equation,
+We consider an aircraft- or satellite-borne antenna, transmitting a time-harmonic signal $e^{-i \omega_0 t}$ that scatters off the terrain and is then detected with the same antenna.
+The received signal is then used to produce an image of the terrain; we follow \cite{BoCh04} closely for the initial modeling; in particular we ignore polarization and use the scalar, time-domain wave equation,

 where $\bm y \in \R^3$, $E$ is (one component of the) electric field, $f$ describes the source, and the function $c$ is the wave propagation speed.